Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Sociable, tolerant, excitable

-The Huskydoodle usually reaches the size of a Siberian Husky and can be a good family dog in active homes.
-These dogs are sociable and often enjoy the company of other dogs.
-They can have a high prey drive, though, which can make them difficult to keep in a home with cats and other small animals.
-They are usually tolerant and patient with children, as well as being trainable and intelligent.
-This combination of breeds can make for a handful of a dog, though, and the Huskydoodle is not for the beginner dog owner.
+The Huskydoodle usually reaches the size of a Siberian Husky and can be a good family dog for active homes.
+They’re sociable and enjoy the company of other dogs.
+They can have a high prey drive, which can make them challenging to keep in a home with cats and other small animals.

 25. Rottle (Rottweiler x Poodle)